Timmeahj/css-animations-challenge/Exercise-CSS-animations.md

 - A loading bar pops up every time the user changes a page
 - A description that appears when the user hovers over an image
+- Customise the styling to your own liking!

 ## Deliverables
 1. Publish your source code on the GitHub repository.